jpetot/personal-documentation/README.md

 [Little Pictures Gallery](https://climate.esa.int/en/little-pictures-gallery/) A showcase of data-driven Little Pictures of climate

 [After-Hours Work and Decreased Productivity](https://slack.com/intl/fr-fr/blog/news/the-surprising-connection-between-after-hours-work-and-decreased-productivity)

+[My favorite Math joke](https://arxiv.org/abs/2403.01010): For many years, I have been collecting math jokes and posting them on my website.
+I have more than 400 jokes there.
+In this paper, which is an extended version of my talk at the G4G15, I would like to present 66 of them.

 ## thread X
 Wonderful thread on Twitter.
 [Academia versus Big Tech](https://twitter.com/VoltarCH/status/1554075352359657474) :